singaround/songbook/songs/Roll-Alabama,-Roll.md

 ---
 templateKey: song
-title: Roll Alabama, Roll
+title: 'Roll Alabama, Roll'
-wordsBy:
-tuneBy:
-chorusLine:
+chorusLine: 'Roll, Alabama, roll'
-songLine:
+songLine: When the Alabama's keel was laid
 tags:
-description:
+  - song
 date: 2019-03-07T08:05:12.000Z
 ---
 When the Alabama\'s keel was laid

-Roll, Alabama, roll
+>Roll, Alabama, roll

 It was laid in the yards of Jonathan Laird

-Oh roll, Alabama, roll
+>Oh roll, Alabama, roll

 It was laid in the yards of Jonathan Laird

 It was laid in the town of Birkenhead

-Oh roll, Alabama

-Roll, Alabama, roll

-Oh roll, Alabama
+>Oh roll, Alabama roll

-Roll, Alabama, roll

 Down the Mersey way she sailed then